Aftercare

 If you are not sure if you were wrapped with this bandage, then you probably were not!

-Gently wash your tattoo with an unscented, antibacterial, liquid soap (I recommend Softsoap) and warm water.
+2. Gently wash your tattoo with an unscented, antibacterial, liquid soap (Fragrances are an infection risk!
+Do not use bar soap) and warm water.
 Do not use a washcloth, loofah, or anything abrasive.
 Only use your hands!

-Gently PAT your tattoo dry with clean paper towel, every time.
-Do not rub or use fabric with a rough surface!
+3. Gently PAT your tattoo dry with clean paper towel, every time.
+Do not rub, use towels, or use fabric with a rough surface!

-After the first week, apply a fragrance-free and dye-free lotion to the tattoo several times a day and / or whenever the tattoo feels itchy for another 7 days at least but you can go longer if needed!
+6. After the first week, apply a fragrance-free and dye-free lotion (Fragrances are an infection risk!) to the tattoo several times a day and / or whenever the tattoo feels itchy for another 7 days at least but you can go longer if needed!

 Things to keep in mind and things to avoid:

-I know — it’s kind of a lot, but I promise it’s worth it.
-You’re going to have this tattoo for… well, forever.
-So let’s protect that investment!
+You’re going to have this tattoo forever.
+Let’s protect that investment!

 Your tattoo may appear to be “healed” after a week, but I promise you — IT IS NOT HEALED, and it is still vulnerable!

-— After a few days, your tattoo may begin to peel and itch.
+— While healing, your tattoo may begin to peel and itch.
 Do not pick, scratch, peel, or rub your tattoo EVER!
 This can damage your tattoo.
 If it itches, lotion your tattoo again or slap the tattoo gently.

 — You can (and should) shower but do not wash or scrub your tattoo with body wash or use a loofah / washcloth.
 Avoid prolonged exposure to extremely hot water if possible.

-— Do not submerge your tattoo for at least 3 weeks; longer if you have any visible scabs.
-No swimming (pools, lakes — ANY body of water is a no), no baths, no hot tubs!
+Do not submerge your tattoo for at least 2 weeks; longer if you have any visible scabs.
+No swimming (pools, lakes, ANY body of water is a NO), no baths, no hot tubs!

-— Do not expose your fresh tattoo to the sun or UV light for at least 4 weeks.
+Do not expose your fresh tattoo to the sun or UV light for at least 10 days.
 YOU CANNOT APPLY SUN-BLOCK TO A HEALING TATTOO!
-After 4 weeks, using a high SPF rated sun-block will help protect the pigments and extend the quality life of the tattoo.
+After 2 weeks, using a high SPF will help protect the pigments and extend the quality life of the tattoo.

-— Avoid direct contact with anyone or anything potentially septic and / or bacterial; including animals, rest rooms, bodily fluids, gym equipment, lakes, rivers, etc. If your tattoo is exposed to any of these, wash with antibacterial soap immediately!
+— Avoid direct contact with anyone or anything potentially septic and / or bacterial for at least 2 weeks; including animals, rest rooms, bodily fluids, gym equipment, lakes, rivers, etc. If your tattoo is exposed to any of these, wash with antibacterial soap immediately!
 You do not want your new tattoo to get infected.

 — Although it is rare, if you do not properly take care of your tattoo, it may become infected.
 Infections generally include excessive pain, excessive heat from the tattoo, spreading bright-red inflamed tissue around the outside of the tattoo that may also have thin red outward radiating lines, it may ooze yellow pus, or bleed abnormally.